evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 ---
 layout: blog_post
 comments: false
-title: "Harry Potter and the Cursed Child book is not written by J.K.
+title: "Harry Potter and the Cursed Child is not written by J.K.
 Rowling"
 meta_description: "I would like to know what the Cursed Child is how exactly was J.K.
 Rowling involved in its creation."
 tags: books
 ---